jeremiahhaastrup/jeremiahhaastrup/README.md

 A few years ago, I made the resolute decision to resign from my position in a Microbiology Department to pursue my passion for software development.
 The shift from the healthcare industry to programming required great attention to detail and a structured approach to complex challenges.
 My background in scientific research has been invaluable, teaching me the importance of analytical thinking, and creative approaches to finding solutions.

-Initiating on this career transition into the tech industry has been a journey filled with many highs and lows.
-I faced imposter syndrome, often feeling my skills didn't match up to other developers.
-I found myself coding for 11-12 hours a day, which led to burnout.
-Realising the need for balance, I started observing how experienced developers broke down projects and applied this logic to my freelance work.

 I’ve been part of a Discord community of front-end and back-end developers since early 2023.
 This community constantly shares resources, supports each other's projects, and collaborates on group projects.

 Whether I am  developing a website or designing UX/UI interfaces, I bring forth exceptional organisational skills and meticulous preparation to not only deliver a user-oriented product, but also provide you with the assurance that your project is entrusted to capable hands.